tytydraco/yessleep/out/Somebody_Started_Stalking_Me_Today_Im_Not_Sure_Theyre_Human.md

 Trips to the supermarket are usually safe.
-My Saturday outing to mine began a year long ordeal that I’m still putting the pieces together for.
+A simple Saturday outing to mine began a long ordeal that I’m still dealing with.

 Peanut butter, bread, and deli meat.
 Those were the last few items on my shopping list.